kirillyesikov/dashRadio/README.md

-# DashRadio Playlist Generator
+# Simple DashRadio

-A Node.js web application that generates M3U playlists for Dash Radio [(LITT Live Music)](https://littlive.com) stations as well as providing a web interface for streaming and managing radio stations in a simple user friendly UX.
+A Node.js web application that generates M3U playlists for Dash Radio [(LITT Live Music)](https://littlive.com) stations as well as providing a web interface for streaming and managing radio stations in a simple dark user friendly UX.

 ![DashRadio Interface](screenshots/screenshot.png)